 No trip to London in five days would be complete without a ride on the London Eye.
 Remember to buy your tickets beforehand as the queues can get long (allow for 30-45 minutes queuing, and 30 minutes on the wheel).
 Read Craig’s review of the London Eye to see what he thought of it.

 Now we’re going to explore London by road and river, on a London Duck Tour.
 These amphibious vehicles dive into the Thames for a ducks-eye view of Parliament (allow for 75 mins).
 When it’s over, make your way across Westminster Bridge.

 Westminster Abbey is London’s most prestigious religious building – the setting for coronations, state funerals, and the burial place of many celebrated kings and queens.
 It is well worth a visit (allow for 90 mins).

 A little further up Whitehall you will find one of London’s most popular photo spots – the sentry boxes outside Horse Guards.
 If your timing’s right then you might even be able to catch the Dismounting Ceremony at 4 o’clock.

 At the end of Whitehall is Trafalgar Square and Nelson’s Column.
 But all we’re doing now is looking for somewhere to eat and drink.
 There are plenty of great pubs and restaurants around Leicester Square (5 min walk), Chinatown (10 min walk) and Covent Garden (10 min walk).

-Starting at the Tate Modern, today will be spent walking along the South bank.
+Start at the Tate Modern and walk along the South bank.
 You won’t have time to do all of these attractions, so just pick 3 or 4.